-In-hatchery survival from fertilization to release of the 2014 brood fish was greater than the target value for both the subyearling and yearling releases (Table 4.7).
-Subyearling survival was lower than target values for most of the post-ponding categories, while yearling program fish were above survival targets in all categories.
-Yearling program fish typically did not meet unfertilized-egg-to-release survival targets in years when egg losses were higher than usual, while subyearling program fish were usually below the target value because of losses after ponding.
+In-hatchery survival from fertilization to release of the 2015 brood fish was greater than the target value for the yearling releases but below the target value for subyearling releases (Table 4.7).
+Subyearling survival was primarily impacted during the eyed-egg-to-ponding category.
+In general, yearling program fish survival was below unfertilized-egg-to-release survival targets in years when egg losses were higher than usual, while subyearling program fish were usually below the target value because of losses after ponding.